martin059/virtualization-level-2-vagrant-setup/README.md

 Also, if the user has made any changes to the `custom` file to install a new component as it is stated in the [customization](#32-customization) section, the user can execute the `vagrant provision` command to make these changes effective.

 **Note:** Currently, the `Ansible` playbook lacks the commands to automatically uninstall any previously provisioned components that are no longer required.

 **Note:** It is advised to close any SSH sessions that were opened before executing the `vagrant provision` command.
 Old SSH sessions may not have the newly set environment variables.
 For example, if a new GitHub access token is introduced via `vagrant provision`, it will not be available in any old session.

 ### 3.3.2.
 What is the MVP Vagrant?

-The Minimum Viable Product Vagrant, or MVP Vagrant, refers to the vagrant with the minimum required software to run the Sample App made for the [1st virtualization level](https://github.com/martin059/vitualization-level-1-prototype-app) plus a few light dependencies to improve the user-experience.
+The Minimum Viable Product Vagrant, or MVP Vagrant, refers to the vagrant with the minimum required software to run:

+- The Sample App made for the [first virtualization level](https://github.com/martin059/vitualization-level-1-prototype-app)
+- A instance coupled with Prometheus to monitor the Vagrant VM's CPU usage.
+- A Few dependencies to improve the user-experience.

 It includes:
 - `Ansible`: as it is required to provision the VM itself.
 - `Docker`, `Docker-Compose`, `NodeJs` and `npm`: as they are required for compiling and running the Sample App itself.
 - `ZSH` and `OMZ`: Both are lightweight additional components that add color to the terminal.
-- `x11 forwarding`: Lightweight components that can be very useful in the lack of a DE.
+- `x11 Forwarding`: Lightweight components that can be very useful in the lack of a DE.
 - `git`: Git is also installed but only with the `git_recommended_config` settings.
 The provision will lack the necessary elements to interact with any private GitHub repository unless the user goes through a login process and/or configures the Git authentication manually.
+- `Prometheus`, `Node Exporter` and `Grafana`: they are required for monitoring the VM resource consumption.

 Also, the following ports are exposed by default:
-- `80`: It is reserved for the optional `PgAdmin` app.
+- `80`: It is reserved for the optional PgAdmin app.
-- `5001`: It is reserved for the Sample App's `Python API`.
+- `5001`: It is reserved for the Sample App's Python API.
-- `5002`: It is reserved for the Sample App's `Svelte App`.
+- `5002`: It is reserved for the Sample App's Svelte App.
+- `3334`: It is reserved for the Grafana's instance.
+- `9091`: It is reserved for the Prometheus GUI.
+- `9191`: It is reserved for the Node Exporter GUI.

 Those ports can be modified in the `Vagrantfile` as it is explained in the [Getting Started](#31-getting-started) section in the _Optional steps_ subsection.

-TODO expand with lvl 3

 ## 3.4.
 Known issues

+TODO

+## 3.5.
+Fixes and Workarounds

 TODO